glankk/gz/USAGE.md

 *Note:* When the first timer is set to a heat state, the game will instantly deactivate it if the current room is not "hot".
 **_Warning:_** Modifying the state of the timers can yield strange behavior.
-In general, it is safest to use the the "starting" and "stopped" states when doing this.
+In general, it is safest to use the the *starting* and *stopped* states when doing this.

 The **file index** option decides which file the game will be saved to when saving from the start menu or the Game Over screen.